pkdevboxy/features/android/compile-dependencies/built-from-java-sources/README.md

     - Will need a way to specify that multiple source-sets for a component should be joint-compiled
 - [ ] Android library can define a `JvmAssembly` and `java-lang` plugin configures the java compilation
     - Fail build when `java-lang` plugin is applied, and component has a `JavaSourceSet` but no `JvmAssembly`
+        - From Adam: Please do this generally: fail when a build item has a source set as input that cannot be transformed.
+Also fix the int test for this that we already have that no longer tests this (the behaviour is broken but the test is not telling us this).
     - `JvmAssembly` instance should be automatically constructed for a read-only `@Unmanaged` property on a `@Managed` type
 - [ ] Android library variant can have an associated Android platform
     - Android platform appears in the `components` report